Mostly contracting random maps: Uniform Kingman subadditive ergodic theorem

-\begin{proof}[Proof of Theorem~\ref{Kingmanuniform}] Lemma~\ref{lem:limites} and Corollary~\ref{cor:Kingman} imply all the assertions in Theorem~\ref{Kingmanuniform} except that $\Lambda=\max\{\Lambda(\mu): \mu \in \mathcal{I} \ \text{ergodic}\}$ and equation~(iii).
-To prove the first remainder equality, we use Bauer maximum principle~\cite{bauer58}.
-Recall that upper semicontinuous extended real valued function $f$ defined on a nonempty compact set $K$ in a Hausdorff locally convex topological vector space is said to be \emph{convex} if \( f(\lambda x + (1 - \lambda) y) \leq \lambda f(x) + (1 - \lambda) f(y) \) whenever $0 \leq \lambda \leq 1$, $x, y \in {K}$, and $\lambda x + (1 - \lambda) y \in {K}$.
-Bauer maximum principle states that any upper semicontinuous convex extended real valued function defined on a compact convex set attains its maximum at some extreme point of that set,~c.f.~\cite[Thm.~2]{kunfu78}.
+\begin{proof}[Proof of Theorem~\ref{Kingmanuniform}] Lemma~\ref{lem:limites} and Corollary~\ref{cor:Kingman} imply all the assertions in Theorem~\ref{Kingmanuniform} except for the identity $\Lambda=\max\{\Lambda(\mu): \mu \in \mathcal{I}_{\rm erg} \}$ and statement~(iii).
+To prove the remaining equality, we use the Bauer maximum principle~\cite{bauer58}.
+Recall that an upper semicontinuous extended real-valued function $f$ defined on a nonempty compact set $K$ in a Hausdorff locally convex topological vector space is said to be \emph{convex} if

+whenever $0 \leq \lambda \leq 1$, $x, y \in {K}$, and $\lambda x + (1 - \lambda) y \in {K}$.
+Bauer's maximum principle states that any upper semicontinuous convex extended real-valued function defined on a compact convex set attains its maximum at some extreme point of that set,~cf.~\cite[Thm.~2]{kunfu78}.